-Translator Lily (middle) and her father at the book launch of The Silk Road - Photo: QT
+Translator Lily (center) and her father at the book launch of The Silk Road - Photo: QT

-Reading the book The Silk Road, it is clear that wherever there are pioneers, there are intellectual paths, paths that transcend space and time.
+Reading the book The Silk Roads, it is clear that wherever there are pioneers, there are intellectual paths, paths that transcend space and time.

 Parental perseverance

 Lily started translating books at the age of 8 and continued translating books at the age of 10 and 11.
-Such an early start and continuous quality translation products from a young translator, obviously did not come naturally.
+Such an early start and continuous output of quality translations by a young translator, obviously did not come naturally.

-Lily's mother loved reading since she was a child, and although she did not work in the publishing industry, she made a certain contribution to the publishing and dissemination of books.
+Lily's mother loved reading since she was young, and although she did not work in the publishing industry, she made a certain contribution to the publishing and dissemination of books.
 Lily's father was a lecturer at various universities and understood the value of books.
-Lily's grandfather was a professor of medicine.
+Lily's grandfather was a medical professor.
 Lily's grandmother was a teacher who loved books.

-Lily's grandparents and parents had their start on the Silk Road of Knowledge.
-Thus, they brought knowledge into Lily's mind from their foundation of loving knowledge.
+Lily's grandparents and parents had a head start on the Silk Road of Knowledge.
+Thus, they brought knowledge into Lily's mind from their own foundation of loving knowledge.

 Have you ever patiently read books with your children since they were young?
-Have you ever patiently listened to stories your children made up while looking at picture books?
-Have you ever patiently read the entire Journey to the West with your children and answered questions when they were in second grade?
-Have you ever patiently discussed issues of philosophy for children, finance for children... whenever your children needed it?...
+Have you ever patiently listened to the stories your children made up while looking at picture books?
+Have you ever patiently read the entire Journey to the West with your children and answered their questions when they were in second grade?
+Have you ever patiently discussed philosophical issues for children, financial issues for children... whenever your children needed it?...

-A series of such questions can be asked to parents.
+A series of questions like this can be asked to parents.
 And each different answer will give different people, different lives.

-With Lily, her parents have been patient and persistent in not only answering "yes" to the above questions but also creating many other questions and opportunities for her.
-That is, her parents have created a Vietnamese and English word bank in many different fields, helping her understand concepts within her ability, allowing her to freely imagine and present, discuss and learn from each other... over the past 11 years.
+With Lily, her parents have been patient and persistent in not only answering "yes" to the above questions, but also creating many other questions and opportunities for her.
+That is, her parents have created a Vietnamese and English word bank in many different fields, helping her understand concepts within her ability, allowing her to freely imagine and present, to debate and learn from each other... over the past 11 years.

 Therefore, the five translations are the tireless efforts of the parents and the young translator himself.
 And we do not need to prove the obvious that family education is the great beginning of every child.